patrickvando/interpreter/README.md

 ## Overview

-Oats is a programming language stripped down to the essentials.
-It includes the most important features of procedural programming - conditionals, loops, functions, and recursion - and discards the rest.
+Oats is a toy programming language.
+It includes conditionals, loops, functions, and recursion.
 The only allowed data type is integers.
 For I/O, Oats includes built in `read` and `print` functions.

-Syntactically, Oats is like a hybrid of Java and Python, but without the constant verbosity of the former or the occasional abstruseness of the latter.

 ## How to run